What is the School's remote learning provision?

 To ensure students receive half price bus travel on Hertfordshire buses for 11-19 year olds, you will need to apply for a Hertfordshire Savercard.
 Please follow the link below to apply:

-Arriva offer a Child and Student Saver direct debit scheme for both Child Scholars (Under 16 or to the end of year 11) and Students ( 6th form upwards).
+Arriva offer Arriva Student and Child Direct Debit Tickets.
+Child Saver tickets are available for anyone up to and including school Year 11, and Student Saver tickets are available for anyone aged 16+ in full time education.
 For those who are currently purchasing daily, weekly and 4 weekly tickets, the direct debit scheme not only offers a cost saving, but also the flexibility to stop and start payments when you wish.
 The additional benefits of these tickets are that the Students can use them in the evenings, weekends and during term holidays.

 Please follow the link below to view the timetable.
 To obtain tickets / check availability, please contact Lanes Coaches direct on 01582 604331